The Bible: The Complete Word of God (Abridged)

 Theatre Conspiracy’s ‘Bible’ is theatrical romp through old time religion (12-26-14)

-The Bible 07LWhether you are Catholic or Atheist, Muslim or Jew, Protestant or Purple People Eater, you will be tickled by Theatre Conspiracy’s romp through old time religion.
+Whether you are Catholic or Atheist, Muslim or Jew, Protestant or Purple People Eater, you will be tickled by Theatre Conspiracy’s romp through old time religion.
 An affectionate, irreverent roller coaster ride from fig leaves to Final Judgment, The Bible: The Complete Word of God (Abridged) tackles the great theological questions of our time: Did Adam and Eve have navels?
 Did Moses really look like Charlton Heston?
 And why isn’t the word “phonetic” spelled the way it sounds?

-Jordan Wilson, Christopher Brent and Miguel Cintron play all of the biblical characters cavorting through both the Old and The Bible 11LNew Testaments.
+Jordan Wilson, Christopher Brent and Miguel Cintron play all of the biblical characters cavorting through both the Old and New Testaments.
 Swearing (not on the Bible) to make the “inexplicable plicable,” they launch into irreverent sketches chock full of music, puns, slapstick, magic tricks and hundreds of anachronisms.
 Between the three actors, they cover sixty-two characters, including Moses, three not-so-wise men, the twelve apostles and a few dubious saints.
 See above for dates, times and ticket information.